In an interview, Andrew S. Weiss and Frederic Wehrey discuss Russian policy in the Middle East and North Africa.

 Tunisia’s informal trade is thriving as thanks to the rise of maritime networks responsible for importing goods.

 Recent diplomatic progress offers Libya an uncertain but real chance at better days ahead.
 Modest U.S. support could improve the chances that this opening succeeds.

-In an interview, Dalia Ghanem-Yazbeck talks about the paradoxes of state control over religion in Algeria.
+In an interview, Dalia Ghanem discusses the recent elections in Algeria.

 Russia is in the Mediterranean to stay.
 As long as the Kremlin remains locked in a tense standoff with NATO, it will aim to prevent the alliance from dominating the region.